electrode-io/electrode/samples/universal-react-node/README.md

 When you install electrify globally using `sudo npm install -g electrode-electrify`, `electrify` command-line tool is made available as the quickest means of checking out your bundle.
 As of `electrode-electrify v1.0.0`, the tool takes any [webpack-stats](http://webpack.github.io/docs/node.js-api.html#stats-tojson) object as input and starts out a standalone HTML page as output in your browser, all you have to do is type `electrify <path to stats.json> --open` on your terminal.

-Head over to the electrify [repository](https://github.com/electrode-io/electrify#electrify) for a detailed view of the bundle viewer and checkout the source-code.
+Head over to the electrify [repository](https://github.com/electrode-io/electrify#electrify) for a detailed view of the bundle viewer and checkout the source-code. [electrify](https://github.com/electrode-io/electrify) relies on webpack to generate the application modules/dependency tree and is independent of whichever server framework(hapijs, expressjs, etc.) you choose to use.